son1cleo/momentum_hub/README.md

-# Commit Ledger
+# Momentum Grid

-Commit Ledger is an accountability-first skill tracker built with Next.js 16 App Router and TypeScript.
+Momentum Grid is an accountability-first skill tracker built with Next.js 16 App Router and TypeScript.

 Core product rule:
 Users can add and complete commitments, but can never delete them.